 Give olive oil as favors (and use as centerpiece) #Favors & Flowers#centerpiece#non-floral centerpiece#steal-this-idea#wedding favors November 20 | Stephanie Kaloi Photo by Gareth Buckland.
 It's pretty fantastic when wedding favors serve multiple purposes: in this case, Talia and Charles used these bottles of olive oil as centerpieces and gifted them to wedding guests at the end of the night.
 No dealing with the ol' what do we do with the centerpieces? debate, AND your invitees get to go home with something they can cook with.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Stephanie Kaloi I was the editor of the now-defunct Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
 PREVIOUS Michelle & Lucas' DIY literary wedding with the 10th Doctor NEXT A geeky garden wedding with enough Doctor Who, Stargate, and space references to make you giddy Show/Hide comments [ 5 ] Ooh, perfect for foodies!
 Yay for sustainable wedding stuff!
 Reply I love me a good bottle of olive oil!
 Good color palette too!
 Reply As a budding foodie I love this idea!
 If the colouring of olive oil went with my colours I would be inclined to steal this!!
 Reply This is really neat!
 My dad works at a local olive oil bottling company.
 It would be kind of neat if he was able to make a special blend for us.. and since we're having a hallowedding, I can make spooky labels for the bottles.
 Aaahhh, thank you for this idea!
 1 agrees Reply That's a cool idea!
 Just don't try to infuse it with garlic or herbs, or you risk botulism.
 But straight olive oil would be pretty cool, especially if you had a really good brand to share!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.